kekkpel/Editor/README.md

 The .exe version is released

 # How to run
-go to releases install and open it
+go to releases install the .exe file and open it if your pc told you that is a virus that's NOT a virus

 # Bugs?
 contact me on discord ●(𝓖𝓟𝓘)●Kekkopel#7562